benjamshu/langdev/jsv/osv/0010/README.md

 In JÄSTŪGĀ/JÄSTŪGEI VIII, a nasalized *ā* sound was used to indicate feminine connotations in a small subset of words.
 These feminine connotations were largely removed in VIV, and the nasalization was detached into a word-final *-ng*.
-SEVENSI FIRST-IN-DEVELOPMENT lacks any grammatical gender and this nasalization pattern has expanded to other syllables.
+OLD SEVENSI lacks any grammatical gender and this nasalization pattern has expanded to other syllables.

 ###  splits and merges  ###